-LR is also a signatory to the UN Global Compact and its ten principles on human rights, labour standards, environment and anti-corruption.
-We are committed to ensuring that these principles are reflected in our business strategy, day-to-day operations, organisational culture, sphere of influence and relationship with suppliers.
+- are a signatory to the UN Global Compact and commit to ensuring that these principles are reflected in our business strategy, day-to-day operations, organisational culture, sphere of influence and relationship with suppliers;

-All our employees and contractors are required to comply with this policy safeguarding against modern slavery.
+- mandate that our employees and contractors comply with this policy, and

 Group General Counsel and Corporate Secretary